project-march/tutorials/index.rst

 March Tutorials
 ===============

-Welcome to the main documentation on the March exoskeleton.
+Welcome to the main documentation on the |march|.
-Whether you are an experienced ROS developer or have recently started learning, these tutorials contain all knowledge required to work with and develop the March exoskeleton.
+Whether you are an experienced ROS developer or have recently started learning, these tutorials contain all knowledge required to work with and develop the |march|.

 Requirements
 ------------